dbousfie/4212syllabus/syllabus.md

   dynamics: agility, experimentation, and disruption versus stability, path dependence, and systemic inertia.

-## Term Assignment -- Option 1 - Cyber Event Framing Assessment: 15% of final course grade.
+## Term Assignment -- Option 1 - Cyber Event Framing Assessment:

 This assignment will critically engage with a cyber-event or issue to assess the political framing and response to the event.
 It should use